-Engage potential applicants with a video showing a behinds-the-scenes look at your company’s culture.
+Engage potential applicants with a video showing a behind-the-scenes look at your company’s culture.

 Share your team’s success stories regularly to motivate and inspire everyone.

-Happy employees typically means more productive employees, no matter the industry.
-Give your plumbing staff more than just a steady paycheck by building a company culture that really shows them how much you value their work.
+Happy employees typically are more productive employees, no matter the industry.
+Give your plumbing staff more than just a steady paycheck by building acompany culture that really shows them how much you value their work.
 This alone will attract a raft of new applicants.

 Trades consultant Ben Stark advises keeping techs and other employees involved in the process and making sure they know what role they play in growing your plumbing company.
 Let them own a piece of it, and you’ll likely get complete buy-in.

 “Employees are your No. 1 asset,” he says.

-When crises or setbacks occur in the home services industry, don’t stop hiring for your company or marketing to new customers.
+When crises or setbacks occur in the contractor services industry, don’t stop hiring for your company or marketing to new customers.

 “Resist the reactionary,” Stark advises.
 “I’ve gone through a recession, a crisis…we put on the accelerator (for marketing and hiring), and we have always come out on the positive side.”

-Employees who feel valued also work harder, says Tom Howard, ServiceTitan’s Vice President of Customer Experience and owner of multiple home service businesses.
+Employees who feel valued also work harder, says Tom Howard, ServiceTitan’s Vice President of Customer Experience and owner of multiple service businesses.
 He thinks plumbing companies need to spend as much time attracting and retaining employees as they do trying to sell plumbing services to new or existing customers.

-To market the company culture at Lee’s Air, a leading HVAC and plumbing service provider he owns in Fresno, Calif., Howard created a low-budget YouTube video using a cell phone camera to give a behind-the-scenes peek into their unique workplace environment.
+To market the company culture at Lee’s Air, a leading HVAC and plumbing service provider he owns in Fresno, CA, Howard created a low-budget YouTube video using a cellphone camera to give a behind-the-scenes peek into their unique workplace environment.
 It ultimately brought new talent to his door and boosted the company’s bottom line.